Ahhhh – the Twelfth Day of Christmas! The series comes to an end!

 They said Yes!
 But instead of one yearly subscription, they’d contribute two one-year subscriptions.

 This means two of you have the opportunity to win a free one-year subscription to Inspirations Magazine.
 If you already subscribe to the magazine and you win, that’s ok!
 They’ll add the free year to your current subscription.

-Today’s two Twelfth Day of Christmas give-away winners will each receive one free year’s subscription to Inspirations Magazine, courtesy of Country Bumpkin.
-To be eligible, please follow these instructions:
+Today’s two Twelfth Day of Christmas give-away winners will each receive one free year’s subscription to Inspirations Magazine.
+Please follow these instructions:

 1. Leave a comment at the end of today’s article.
 If you click on this link, it will take you directly to the comment area, so that there are no mishaps!
 Comments delivered via e-mail or on other articles will not be included in the give-away.

 2. In your comment, answer the following question: